 GAMSAT was originally developed as a test for Medical School applicants in Australia, where Medicine was a Graduate Entry course.
-It has since been adopted by a number of Graduate Entry Medicine courses in the UK.
+It has since been adopted by a number of GEM courses in the UK.

 The test evaluates the abilities and skills that you’ve gained through prior experience and learning.
 It covers basic science, as well as the general skills of problem-solving, critical thinking and writing.

-The UK Medical Schools which require GAMSAT for their Graduate Entry courses are:
+The UK Medical Schools which currently require GAMSAT for their Graduate Entry courses are: